Counting Crows

 The Audubon Society is the central data broker for the whole project, but it is carried out by local citizens in different countries belonging to a variety of (or no) organizations.
 International treaties protecting migrating birds have been based on data from the Christmas Bird Counts.

-Rusty Blackbird (Euphagus carolinus) and a Tundra Swan (Cygnus columbianus), both of which the team was very excited about.
+The two rarest birds identified at Clermont were a Rusty Blackbird (Euphagus carolinus) and a Tundra Swan (Cygnus columbianus), both of which the team was very excited about.
 The Rusty Blackbird is distinguished by a rusty wash over its fall and winter plumage.
 It breeds in Canada and Alaska, and winters in the southeastern U.S. It likes wet woodlands, bogs and riparian habitats as the wooded Dog Run at Clermont

 The white Tundra Swan is differentiated by a yellow to orange spot in front of its eye.
 It breeds on the artic tundra (solitary nests) and winters on the Pacific (primarily) and Atlantic coasts where it is rare in most areas.
 It is monogamous and pairs for life.